Ninia

-Ninia is a genus of snakes, commonly referred to as coffee snakes, in the family Colubridae of the superfamily Colubroidea.
-The genus consists of 10 species that are native to Mexico, Central America, and the northern part of South America.
-Some species are also found on the Caribbean islands.
+Ninia, commonly referred to as coffee snakes, is a genus of snakes in the family Colubridae.
+The genus consists of 12 species that are native to south-eastern Mexico, Central America, and the northern part of South America.
+Some species are also found on Caribbean islands.

 Species

-There are currently 11 recognized species:
+There are 12 species that are recognized as being valid.

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Ninia.